YuhangSong/YuhangSong.github.io/_pages/life.md

 I picked up freestyle skiing and tennis in 2024, and they are my main passion now, aside with my research.
 I used to be super into badminton, played over 10+ years, and used to play for Oxford University second men's team (at the bottom of the league though).

-I chase joy in the lab, on the court, and through the slopes and mountains — with the same heart.
+I believe life and work deserve the same fire.
+So I chase joy in the code, on the court, and through the slopes and mountains.

 See below my recent freestyle skiing showoff — humblebrag included.